-In general, the correct interpretation of phase-sensitive experiments requires detailed information about the low energy properties of the material, like for example the normal state band structure, correlations, or the type of impurity scattering.
-Moreover, in pnictide superconductors it is well known that the orbital physics play a very important role, in particular, the variation of orbit content along the Fermi surface.
-In most cases it is the insufficient knowledge about these properties which prevents the characterization of the superconducting state directly from measured spectra.
-Time reversal symmetry breaking of the system by use of an external magnetic field, which is known to enhance the QP excitations with preserved sign of SC order parameter\cite{Tinkham}, is one possible way to overcome these problems.
+In general, the correct interpretation of phase-sensitive experiments requires detailed information about the low-energy properties of the material like, e.g., the normal state band structure, correlations, and the type of impurity scattering.
+Moreover, in iron-based superconductors it is well known that the orbital physics and, in particular, the variation of orbital content along the Fermi surface, play a very important role.
+In most cases it is the incomplete knowledge about these properties which prevents the characterization of the SC state directly from measured spectra.
+One possible way to overcome these problems is by breaking the time-reversal symmetry of the system via an external magnetic field, which is known to enhance the quasiparticle excitations with preserved sign of SC order parameter\cite{Tinkham}.
 Recently, this method has been applied to the iron-based superconductor Fe(Se,Te)\cite{Hanaguri2010} and results of this study have been considered as evidence for $s_\pm$ pairing in this material.
-However, this interpretation raised a number of comments\cite{CommentHanaguri}, as for example the field effect in iron-based superconductors is expected to differ significantly from the one observed in cuprates.
-Moreover, in this material, the Zeeman splitting is a large fraction of the superconducting gap size, generating new components to the field induced scattering\cite{Sykora2011}.
+However, this interpretation raised a number of comments\cite{CommentHanaguri,ReplyCommentHanaguri}, since, e.g., the field effect in iron-based superconductors is expected to differ significantly from the one observed in cuprates.
+Moreover, in this material, the Zeeman splitting is a large fraction of the SC gap size, generating new components to the field induced scattering\cite{Sykora2011}.